 To conclude, the previous four subsections have demonstrated differences amongst the semantic associations attached to lexical collocates within both datasets.
 The noun collocates are unique to each dataset: generally, they are abstract in form in the metaphoric set (time, day, moment, thought), but there is also reference to body parts.
 The reoccurrence of body part imagery within the metaphoric set emphasizes the notion of growing in an abstract sense – the concrete body part is most often part of a physical reflection of a perceived change in temper or mood.
 The prominence of possessive pronouns amongst the metaphors also supported this finding (e.g. his eyes; her cheeks).
 Interestingly the use of colour in the adjectival analysis (namely, black, white and red) also reflect or emphasise a human emotion or temperament.
 Artistic license in phrases such as black as a thunder cloud and white as death occur frequently within the data.
 In contrast, whilst colours are also frequent in the non-metaphoric data, there is no secondary meaning associated with their use.
 White and green both referred to things that grow non-metaphorically.

-Interestingly, pragmatic association featured prominently in the above analysis.
-Instances are found most apparent in connection with metaphoric structures of grew.
-In particular, the adjectives displaying the highest degree of fixedness in R1 position display a negative pragmatic association (grew pale, worse, tired, weary, hot).
-There is no such association shown in the non-metaphoric adjectives, or indeed in any collocate analysis with the non-metaphoric dataset.
-Interestingly Louw (1993) claims that metaphor is often enlisted “both to prepare us for the advent of a semantic prosody and to maintain its intensity once it has appeared” (Louw, 1993: 172).
-This is something to explore further and a full colligation analysis may support this finding.

 5.4 Chapter summary

-A range of lexico-grammatical features have been found to be uniquely identified with metaphoric uses of the items cultivated, flame and grew.
-These findings support the hypothesis of the research that corpus evidence can explain how a metaphor can be semantically distinguished from a non-metaphoric use of that same item.
-More specifically, the results support the Drinking Problem Hypothesis, which states that different senses of a word will avoid one another’s lexico-grammatical features in order to avoid ambiguity.
+A range of lexical and semantic features have been found to be uniquely identified with metaphoric uses of the items cultivated, flame and grew in nineteenth century writing.
+Thus the study has contributed to the main aims of this book by providing evidence for semantic primings in nineteenth century writing.
+By focusing largely on lexical collocates, semantic differences, including prosody, preference and association have been found.
+More importantly these patterns of use differ amongst metaphoric and non-metaphoric instances of a given item, and thus provide a way of helping the language user distinguish between metaphoric and more congruent instances of an item in text.

+These results directly support part of the drinking problem hypothesis, which states that different senses of a word will avoid one another’s lexico-grammatical features in order to avoid ambiguity.
 As a consequence, as readers we become primed to associate these features with one sense or the other (metaphoric or non-metaphoric), which subsequently strengthens the differences between them.
+These conclusions will be strengthened in the following chapter, which completes the quantitative analysis, and allows us to account for the other aspects of the drinking problem hypothesis.
 Hanks (2010) claims that “syntagmatic as well as semantic relations are of the greatest importance in the study of metaphor”.
 Moreover, multiple studies have found syntactic constraints often characterise the metaphoric uses of an item in comparison to its literal counterpart (see the reference to mouth form Cruse, 1986 outlined in Chapter 2).
-The following chapter will put the lexical priming claims to the test further, specifically in relation to colligation.
-A prediction can be made that the Drinking Problem hypothesis will indeed hold true for colligational patterns.
-Moreover, together with lexical, semantic and pragmatic associations, these primings help us to identify metaphoric language in contrast to literal language.
+A prediction can be made that the drinking problem hypothesis will indeed hold true for structural or syntagmatic patterns.
+Together with lexical, semantic and pragmatic associations, these primings help us to identify metaphoric language in contrast to literal language.

 References

+Baker, P. 2004.
+‘Querying Keywords: Questions of Difference, Frequency, and Sense in Keywords Analysis’, Journal of English Linguistics.
+32(4), pp. 346–59.

 Cruse, D. 1986.
 Lexical Semantics.
 Cambridge: Cambridge University Press.

 Goatly, A. 1997.
 The Language of Metaphors.
 London: Routledge.